JStateson/BoincTasksTempReader/README.md

 This repository contains bash scripts and python code that send temperature information to BoincTasks.
 You need python version 3 and lm-sensors 3.40

-sudo apt install python3; sudo apt install lm-sensors
+sudo apt install python3; sudo apt install lm-sensors; sudo apt install clinfo

 Sensors 3.40 provides CPU and ATI temperatures and is required